 With its recent revamp, the Capital One Venture Card is more rewarding than ever.
-This is a well rounded card that will offer you the equivalent of up to two cents towards travel or up to 1.5 airline miles for every dollar spent (and possibly even more if there’s a transfer bonus).
+This is a well-rounded card that will offer you the equivalent of up to two cents towards travel, or up to 1.5 airline miles for every dollar spent (and possibly even more if there’s a transfer bonus).